 - Maple Syrup.
 Maple syrup will keep indefinitely if left unopened, so aim to buy a case of smaller glass jars, rather than one big jar.

 - Honey.
 Unopened, honey will keep indefinitely.
-Once opened, its expected shelf life is about two years so long as it is kept in a sealed container.
+Once opened, its expected shelf life is about two years, so long as it is kept in a sealed container.

 - Butter.
-Store butter in the freezer.
+Store butter in the freezer and thaw what you need in the fridge.

 - Canned Fish.
 Similar to maple syrup, it would be easier and more practical to buy a case of smaller cans than one large can.